Engages in and learns from community life

 While working in a remote setting can be challenging, the right type of teacher can thrive while making a positive difference.
 There are many ways to learn more about your fit:

 During the selection process, applicants meet community leaders, northern educators, and our team.
 Our third teacher application process is now open!

 SUMMER ENRICHMENT PROGRAM: JULY 16 - AUGUST 5, 2017

 Led by Indigenous leaders, experienced northern teachers, and education experts, the Summer Enrichment Program includes five topics:

 Our teacher development program includes four supports:

 Selected Teach For Canada teachers are guaranteed teaching positions in a First Nation in northern Ontario.
-Apply by Sunday, June 4th, 2017.
+Applications are currently closed.

 Generally, applicants complete the following in a Teach For Canada application: